ttram7/GoRun/README.md

 - [Nodemon](https://nodemon.io/)

 ## Create database and table
-Create a new database called go_run_app
+Create a new database called go_run_app<br>
 SQL table setup can be found in the database.sql file.

-## Installation instructions
+## Installation Instructions
--Run npm install
+- Run npm install
--Start postgres
+- Start postgres
--Run npm run server
+- Run npm run server
--Run npm run client
+- Run npm run client
--Navigate to localhost:3000 in your browser
+- Navigate to localhost:3000 in your browser

 ## Usage
 1. Register with username and password